lukaskln/Interpretability-of-Disentangled-Representations-by-Explanatory-Methods/README.md

   <img src="https://github.com/lukaskln/Interpretability-of-Disentangled-Representations-by-Explanatory-Methods/blob/master/images/Example.jpg" width="270">
 </p>

 The models used for the visualizations in the thesis in sections 5.2 and 5.3 are already provided as pre-trained models with saved weights and can be downloaded here.
 Copy the respective .ckpt files into the `models/classifier` (cla_\*.ckpt) and `models/encoder/VAE_loss` (VAE_\*.ckpt) folder.
-They can be evaluated via the following model IDs: 1000, 2000, and 3000.
+The models can be evaluated via the following IDs: 1000, 2000, and 3000.

 - MNIST:
   ```sh